 2013 - Don received his Master of Arts degree in Environmental Education and Communication.

-2015 - We created the Healing Journey Online Course, an online version of our healing journey program, which we have been teaching and developing since 1986.
+2015 - We created the Online Herbal Course, an online version of our healing journey program, which we have been teaching and developing since 1986.

 2016 - Don developed and launched the Herbal Mentorship Collective.